-"Everyone else in the household – and anyone who has daily close contact with any of you (including anyone you have had sexual contact with in the past 8 weeks) – needs to be treated, too, even if they aren't itching.
-This is because scabies is so infectious, and you can't always tell who has it as it can take 6 to 8 weeks for the rash to appear."
+Everyone else in the household – and anyone who has daily close contact with any of you (including anyone you have had sexual contact with in the past 8 weeks) – needs to be treated, too, even if they aren't itching.
+This is because scabies is so infectious, and you can't always tell who has it, as it can take 6 weeks for the rash to appear.

 Is there anything else I'd need to do?
 Disinfect clothes or bedding?

 Yes!
-Scabies mites can live for 2 to 3 days on clothes, bedding and towels.
-"After you've put the 1st application of treatment on, machine-wash everyone's bed linen, towels and clothes at 50°C or above to kill the mites," says Dr Philippa.
+Scabies mites can live for about 2 days on clothes, bedding and towels.
+After you've put on the 1st application of treatment, machine-wash everyone's bed linen, towels and clothes at 50°C or above to kill the mites.

-- Iron them with a hot iron
+- Iron the item with a hot iron

 Will my child get scabies again?